St. James Ministries

 Family Ministries

-• Art Camp VBS Volunteers serve in a variety of creative capacities during this weeklong camp serving more than 100 children from throughout the area.
+serve in a variety of creative capacities during this weeklong camp serving dozens of children from throughout the area each summer.

 Newcomer Ministry